Do you need to change your attitude about writing?

 • No, I’ll start at 12:30 pm.
 Etc. etc. etc.

-This kind of procrastination never makes me feel very good yet, on the surface, it feels less painful than doing the dreaded task.
+This kind of procrastination never makes me feel very good, yet, on the surface, it feels less painful than doing the dreaded task.

 Sorting lights and darks takes less than five minutes.
 Then all I have to do is shove the clothing into the washer, add the soap and turn a dial.
 What’s hard about that?
 Absolutely nothing!
 But here’s the interesting part of the deal: I already knew laundry was easy.
-I’d created a monster in my own mind based on old information.
+I’d created a monster in my mind, based on old information.

 My attitude came from the days when my mother had a mangle washer that we had to run our clothes through.
 (My left index finger lost its tip to that washer when I was an inquisitive four-year-old.)
-Then I remember when the washer died and we couldn’t afford a new one.
+Then I remember when the washer died, and we couldn’t afford a new one.
 As a result, we had to haul our clothing — for a family of seven — to a laundromat.
 Now that was real work!
 And extra boring, to boot.

 But today, the laundry monster no longer exists in my house.
-So this week, instead of saying to myself, “how horrible that I have to do the boring job of laundry right now,” I said, “how lucky that I get to do laundry so easily right now.
+So this week, instead of saying to myself, “How horrible that I have to do the boring job of laundry right now,” I said, “How lucky that I get to do laundry so easily right now.
 Fifty years ago, it was so much harder.
-I LOVE doing laundry.”(Even though that last bit was a white lie.)
+I LOVE doing laundry.”
+(Even though that last bit was a white lie.)
 The laundry time flew by, and my day was much easier to manage when I got the work out of the way in the morning.

 The key issue for me was articulating my mindset.
 Instead of thinking vaguely that I didn’t feel like doing laundry, I thought about the issue and made my attitude match the reality.

-1. Even hated tasks are never as bad as we fear
+1. Even hated tasks are never as bad as we fear.

-2. Life is always better if we have a positive attitude
+2. Life is always better if we have a positive attitude.

-3. Loving a task creates a self-sustaining positive cycle
+3. Loving a task creates a self-sustaining positive cycle.

-4. Negative thinking narrows your focus while positive thinking expands it
+4. Negative thinking narrows your focus while positive thinking expands it.

 5. Saying we LOVE doing something acknowledges the greater truth that it’s better than many other tasks we could be stuck doing.